zominy/bash-cybersecurity-course/Module 3: Variables, Loops, and Conditionals: Building Logic for Defense/README.md

 3. [⚠Possible errors and how to fix them](./errors.md)
    A document containing all the errors I could find when testing the lab, what causes them, and how to fix them.

 ---

-## 🎯 Aims

-By the end of this module, you should be able to:
-- Use variables freely
-- Use if statements and for loops efficiently
-- Nest loops
-- Create a simple log scanner
----

 ## 🚀 Next Up